 He was preceded in death by his parents and brother, Roy Hodsdon.

-To send flowers to the family or plant a tree in memory of Earl "Hod" D. Hodsdon, please visit our floral store.
+To send flowers to Earl "Hod" D. Hodsdon's family, please visit our floral store.